What do you need to know when your kids are flying alone, especially out of state? Here are a number of important guidelines.

 - Send any pertinent medical information and important phone numbers with the child.

-Contact Salt Lake City, Utah Divorce Attorney David Pedrazas for a Free Consultation
+Contact Salt Lake City, Utah Divorce Attorney David Pedrazas for a Legal Case Review

 The ease and convenience of modern-day travel allows children to fly to visit relatives or divorced parents.
 This should be a fun and memorable experience!
 But we should also take all possible precautions and care with our children.
 For any legal questions about divorce, child custody, and family law, contact Attorney David Pedrazas in Salt Lake City, Utah.
 David Pedrazas has over 20 years of experience protecting the rights of families all over Utah.
-Give the Law Office of David Pedrazas a call today at 801-263-7078 to schedule a free case evaluation.
+Give the Law Office of David Pedrazas a call today at 801-263-7078 to schedule a Legal Case Review.